kalimatas/kalimatas.github.com/_posts/2020-09-11-notes-apps-fatigue.md

 date: 2020-09-11 21:30
 ---

-I loved this app because it showed me every detail, *every* little space I can walk through, *every* water fountain, I even used it to find trashcans in foreign cities.
-The ability to edit the map and contribute back to the lovely OpenStreetMap community is also nowhere to be found.

 I have been using Evernote for quite some years now as my go-to application for notes, bookmarks, sketches, etc. Indeed, it is not a bad choice: clients for all platforms you can imagine, synchronization between devices, good enough editor with formatting,